n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 09 - Advent of Cyber 2021.md

 ![Flag in User Agent](AoC-2021_Photos/Day_09/3.0_AoC-Day-9_12-28-21-Flag-in-UserAgent.png)

-If you scroll down to the field `HTML Form URL Encoded:....` and expand it, you can see the form data the user submitted and note a password and username.
+If you scroll down to the field `HTML Form URL Encoded:....` and expand it, you can see the form data the user-submitted and note a password and username.

 ![McSkidy Login Form](AoC-2021_Photos/Day_09/4.0_AoC-Day-9_12-28-21-Username-Password.png)